paparateam/papara-android/README.md

 ### Application Id

-You need a unique api key to integrate sdk to your application.
+You need a unique **APP_ID** to integrate sdk to your application.
 You can get it from http://papara.com/iletisim/

 To use Papara SDK, you need to install Papara Android Application on the same device.
 If it's not installed, a warning message will be displayed on screen.
 You can download it from https://play.google.com/store/apps/details?id=com.mobillium.papara